DFE-Digital/rsd-core-libs/README.md

 DfE Core Libraries
 ==================

 This repository consists of a .NET solution containing multiple class libraries, with each library published as a standalone NuGet package.
-The libraries follow the naming convention: `DfE.CoreLibs.{library_name}`.
+The libraries follow the naming convention: `GovUK.Dfe.CoreLibs.{library_name}`.

 Deployment and versioning process
 --------------------------------------